GuruMedi7ation/palvelinten_hallinta/Project.md

 Salt is going to be installed via a script embedded in our vagrantfile to make things go a bit smoother,
 like I did on our second homework: h2-infra-as-code.
 However, this time we will use a locally saved copy
-of Salt to install on our newly provisioned VMs.
+of Salt to install on our newly provisioned VMs, so our vagrantfile and its script will serve us well in the

-It will be fun!
+future, too.